Conformal anomaly and gravitational pair production: Examples

+for a free field theory with scalar, spinor and vector massless fields.
+Equation~\eqref{eq_Gamma_grav}, gives us {\it partial} production rates for corresponding species.
+Notice that the pair production rate~\eqref{eq_Gamma_grav} is exactly proportional to the coefficient of the logarithmic terms for the entanglement entropy of the quantum fields for Schwarzschild black hole~\cite{Solodukhin:1994yz,Fursaev:1994te,Solodukhin:1997yy,Solodukhin:2019xwx} suggesting an existence of a relation between them.

-In realistic QED in weak background electromagnetic fields with the strength below the Schwinger limit, the four-photon scattering can be neglected~\cite{Dunne:2004nc}, so that photon propagation can be described by free Maxwell theory with simple Lagrangian, ${\mathcal L}_{\mathrm{ph}} = - (1/4) F_{\mu\nu} F^{\mu\nu}$.
-The particle creation rate corresponds to $N_F = 0$, $N_S = 0$ and $N_V = 1$ and gives us the following discouraging result $\Gamma_{\mathrm{ph}} = - 13 G^2 M^2/(120 \pi r^4) < 0$ implying that no photons can created in the gravitational field due to this conformal anomaly mechanism.
+In realistic QED in weak electromagnetic fields, the four-photon scattering can be neglected~\cite{Dunne:2004nc}, so that photon propagation can be described by free Maxwell theory with simple Lagrangian, ${\mathcal L}_{\mathrm{ph}} = - (1/4) F_{\mu\nu} F^{\mu\nu}$.
+The particle creation rate corresponds to $N_F = 0$, $N_S = 0$ and $N_V = 1$ in Eq.~\eqref{eq_Gamma_grav} and gives us the following discouraging result $\Gamma_{\mathrm{ph}} = - 13 G^2 M^2/(120 \pi r^4) < 0$ implying that no photons can be created in the gravitational field due to the conformal anomaly mechanism.